sintaxi/dbox/README.md

 ## How to Use

-Creating a functional `dbox` client is a three step process.
+Creating a functional `dbox` client is a four step process.

 1. create an `app` using application credentials provided by dropbox
 2. obtain request token to use for generation access token